 The term ‘psychosurgery’ seems frightening in itself.
-However, this approach to treating mental illness was groundbreaking in the late 19th century throughout Western countries (Raz, 2008).
+However, this approach to treating mental illness was groundbreaking in the early to mid 20th century throughout Western countries (Raz, 2008).
 We begin with the leucotomy.
 I know what you’re thinking… isn’t it called the lobotomy?
 Yes, it is.
 This approach precedes the lobotomy that many of us are familiar with today.
 The leucotomy was developed by Dr. Egas Moniz, a Portuguese neurologist, in the 1930s.
 The procedure, in essence, was aimed at removing the brain’s prefrontal cortex connections and the anterior (front) portion of the frontal lobes.
 Moniz targeted the frontal lobes based on previously published works by Yale University neuroscientists.
 Ultimately, however, numerous discrepancies exist in relation to Moniz, the Yale University neuroscientists, and other researchers which make it frustratingly difficult to pinpoint specifics of who actually invented the procedure and why it was developed this way.
 The procedure developed by Moniz was considered major brain surgery requiring hours of preparation and surgery.
 Moniz went on to be awarded the Nobel Prize for his discovery.

 Enter doctors Walter Freeman and James Watts.
 Freeman became interested in the procedure Moniz developed but realized that it was both costly and time-consuming.
 Based on the conditions of asylums and institutions during this time, Freeman wanted to develop a method that would be as quick and painless as possible.
 Working together, Freeman and Watts developed the transorbital lobotomy, often referred to as the icepick lobotomy.
 In order to render the patient unconscious, electroconvulsive therapy was initiated and then Freeman would enter through orbital plate.
 Once the instrument entered through the orbital plate, prefrontal cortex connections and the anterior portion of the frontal lobes were destroyed.
 As many as 15% of Freeman’s patients died as a result of the lobotomy and a significant amount more suffered irreversible effects as a result of the procedure (Raz, 2008).
 The success rates for both Moniz and Freeman are disputed and believed to be below 50% for each method.
 These approaches are no longer practiced.
 The lobotomy was eventually replaced by the introduction of first generation or typical antipsychotic medications like Thorazine.